12. Data frames#

 ## 3 13 23

-Here is a data frame based on a length-5 list, a matrix with five rows, and a length-5 numeric vector with some fancy row names on top:
+Here is a data frame based on a list of length five, a matrix with five rows, and a numeric vector with five items.
+We added some fancy row names on top:

 structure(